 Canada 2 Dollar, 1974, P-86b, Used - The Canada 2 Dollar Banknote was issued by the Bank of Canada in 1974.
 The banknote has a combination of reddish-brown, yellow, red, blue, and purple.
 It bears English and French text.
 On the obverse is the coat of arms of Canada along with the portrait of Queen Elizabeth II wearing an evening dress, a diamond necklace, and Queen Mary's Cluster diamond earrings.
 The reverse depicts six Inuits with kayaks, oars, and harpoons on Baffin Island in Nunavut.
 The banknote does not contain a security thread and watermark.
 It is 152 x 70 mm in size and is signed by R. William Lawson and Keith Bouey.
 This banknote is in used condition.

-Canada 2 Dollar, 1974, P-86a, Used - The Canada 2 Dollars Banknote was issued by the Bank of Canada in 1974.
+Canada 2 Dollars, 1974, P-86a, Used - The Canada 2 Dollars Banknote was issued by the Bank of Canada in 1974.
 The banknote has a combination of reddish-brown, yellow, red, blue, and purple and bears English and French text.
 On the obverse is the coat of arms of Canada along with the portrait of Queen Elizabeth II wearing an evening dress, a diamond necklace, and Queen Mary's Cluster diamond earrings.
 The reverse depicts six Inuits with kayaks, oars, and harpoons on Baffin Island in Nunavut.
 The banknote does not contain a security thread and watermark.
 It is 152 x 70 mm in size and is signed by R. William Lawson and Keith Bouey.
 This particular Canadian 2-dollar banknote is in used condition.

 Canada 1 Dollar, 1954, P-75c, Used - The Canada 1 Dollar Banknote was issued by the Bank of Canada in 1954.
 It is predominantly green and black.
 Its obverse features the coat of arms of Canada and the modified portrait of Queen Elizabeth II without the devil's face in her hair.
 The reverse depicts clouds over Saskatchewan prairie fields, dirt roads, and telephone poles.
 The banknote does not have a security thread and watermark.
 It is 152 x 70 mm in size and bears French and English text.
 It is also signed by Louis Rasminisky and Gerald Keith Bouey.
 This particular banknote is in used condition.